 It may be a bit early to say Game of the Year, but if Overwatch isn’t my favourite game this year I’ll be surprised.

-I wasn’t expecting to like the game quite as much as I do- I was expecting to get bored fairly quickly after hearing there wasn’t any kind of campaign.
-Yet I’ve instead had more fun on Overwatch than I have on games promising more content and variety: A major part of the fun is precisely because Overwatch contains “less”.
+I wasn’t expecting to like the game quite as much as I do- I was expecting to get bored fairly quickly after hearing there was no campaign.
+Yet I’ve had more fun on Overwatch than I have on games promising more content and variety.
+A major part of the fun is precisely because Overwatch contains “less”.

 No upgrade system?